astropy/astroquery/docs/simbad/simbad.rst

 ..
 Warning::

-    Before astroquery v0.4.7, this was only possible within `~astroquery.simbad.SimbadClass.query_criteria`.
+    Before astroquery v0.4.7, this was only possible within `~astroquery.simbad.DeprecatedSimbadClass.query_criteria`.
 This is not the case anymore, and a lot of query methods now admit criteria strings.
 See :ref:`SIMBAD evolutions <simbad-evolutions>`.

 Some query methods take a ``criteria`` argument.
 They are listed here: